metapsy-project/metapsyDocs/content/databases/depression-inpatients/_index.en.md

 #### Database Flowchart

-Studies in the "inpatients" dataset were extracted from the larger "depression psychotherapy" database.
+Studies in the "depression-inpatients" dataset were extracted from the larger "depression psychotherapy" database.
 The study flow of this database can be found below.

 {{< zenodo-flowchart doi="10.5281/zenodo.6881064" >}}